 If you're running a club or a league, my recommendation is to try to raise enough money to buy two game balls per game if you can.
 This way, each team goes home with one game ball per game.

 After doing this for a couple of weeks, kids and parents will start to get the idea and look forward to who will win the game ball the next week.
 The idea behind this is to generate some buzz at home and in practice around the idea of Character Development.
 You might supplement this program with some training for coaches so they see (and can give) some examples of positive respect, teamwork, empathy, etc. A .pdf that goes along with this that lays out the weekly programs and some examples of each type of behavior can go a long way towards simplifying things for those wondering what the program is about.

 Getting your character development program spelled out in a newsletter can go a long way towards communicating the intent and practical workings of the program.
 It also helps to bring focus back to the things that matter.

 The same or similar program can be used to help develop technical skills.
 More than one development program can overlap!
 For example, one week might be focusing on using the non-dominant foot.
-Players who managed to use their non-dominant foot to score a goal, might be awarded and extra
+Players who managed to use their non-dominant foot to score a goal, might be awarded and extra <fill in the blank>.